 You may also use a handheld dipnet to take crayfish and nongame fish, except prohibited fish.
-For a list of fish that are prohibited in Utah, please see page 14 of this guide.
+For a list of fish you are prohibited to possess, please see page 14 of this guide.

 Underwater spearfishing

 You may underwater spearfish-for both game and nongame fish-from 6 a.m. on the first Saturday of June through Nov.
 30 at the following waters: